Aselith/COMP3421-21T3-Ass3/JUSTIFICATION.md

 ### 2a: Blinn-Phong Lighting.
 Include code references to the implementation of lighting in your project.

-Changed from phong to bling phong by implementing a half way vector between the camera to fragment and light to fragment.
+Changed from phong to blinn phong by implementing a half way vector between the camera to fragment and light to fragment.
 This can be seen in the default.frag line 107 -> 109 and water.frag line 47 -> 48

 ### 2b: High Dynamic Range.
 Show use of an intermediate frame buffer to store light values > 1.0 and how that is converted to Low Dynamic Range.
 Include code references.